heru-himawan-tl/fdaf/README.md

   - Employee (with listing, editor (to add new record & alter), view, remove, mass remove, and check orphan data)
 - Mailer Configuration Board

+## Supported Application Server Platform

+FDAF supports the following application server platforms for deployment:

+- WildFly
+- GlashFish
+- Payara
+- Thorntail

+Notice: Since Thorntail is discontinued, the support for Thorntail probably will unexpectedly defective in the future.

 ## Documentation

 Documentation (API, Manuals, & Getting Started) not available yet within